The Art of Thanking Your Body

 Let this month be your chance to say thank you.

-If your body is quietly asking for grounding, warmth, or care,
+If your body is quietly asking for grounding, warmth, or care, my table is ready for you.

-Let this season—and this session—be your reminder that gratitude isn’t just a mindset;
+Let this season — and this session — be your reminder that gratitude isn’t just a mindset;

 it’s something you can feel deeply within your body.